bzyx/bzyx.github.src/content/2014/building-nexus5-kernel.rst

         Resolving deltas: 100% (89/89), done.
         Checking connectivity... done.

-The never 4.8 compilers suite seems to not working with Nexus 5 kernel sources at this moment.
-The same applies to androideabi version.
+The newer 4.8 compilers suite seems to not work with Nexus 5 kernel sources at this moment.
+The same applies to 4.7 *-androideabi* type.
-Now we'll create a file with environment variables which are going to help us in simpling the process.
+Now you'll create a file with environment variables which are going to help us with simplifying the process.

 .. code-block:: bash

     $ vim run_this_android.sh

-Fill it with:
+Set them to:

 .. code-block:: bash